PIG 19 - Gammapy package structure follow up¶

 and mostly attached to data objects such as datasets, maps and irfs.

-gammapy.visualisation would be a possibility to
+gammapy.visualization would be a possibility to

 maintain plotting related code independently and move existing functionality